 The entrance to Paxton House is on the B6461, opposite the junction with the B6460 and adjacent to the village of Paxton.
 The House is signposted from the A1 Berwick-upon-Tweed bypass, and the entrance is 3 miles along the B6461 on the left-hand side of the road.

-Please note: the Union Chain Bridge at Horncliffe is closed until Spring 2022.
+Please note: the Union Chain Bridge at Horncliffe is expected to reopen in Summer 2023.
+We advise checking before you travel.

 Berwick-upon-Tweed railway station is on the east coast main line, served by LNER and CrossCountry trains.
 Paxton House is a ten-minute taxi journey from the station.